How To Influence Others

 - Earned Authority: Earned authority is the power gained through a person’s words, actions, or who they are and what they stand for.
 People will voluntarily and readily submit to this type of power out of respect for the person’s leadership.

 Given authority will produce the desired effect of people doing what you ask.
 However, the result may be marginal in nature.
 For example, people typically will do just enough to get by for the purpose of either earning a reward or escaping negative consequences.
-PMP training highlights the fact that this is not the best attitude to cultivate in the organization.
+This is not the best attitude to cultivate in the organization.

 Using Your PMP Training to Influence Others